jnthnch/clean-room/README.md

 ## Input

-The file `input.txt` resides in the root directory.
+The input file `input.txt` resides in the root directory.
+Feel free to change the inputs to see how well the hoover works!

 Example: